RWM101/Tax-Firm-Data/README.md

 The visualizations below are part of a near-realtime dashboard which highlights the "best" employees for additional work.
 The "best" employee can depend on their skill level, current workload, available hours (full-time vs. part-time) and if they have already done any work this year that relates to the tax project or client in question.

 ## Constraints:
-- As a tax firm, almost all tax projects have to go through the PM, who determines the best employee(s) to prepare each project, based on the criteria above (skill level, current workload, and their available hours).
+- As a tax firm, almost all tax projects have to go through the PM, who determines the "best" employee(s) to prepare each project, based on the criteria above (skill level, current workload, and their available hours).
 - The 'checked-in' date is a project constraint which determines the projects to assign first.
-Projects which have an older checked-in date have been waiting the longest, and need to be assigned first.
+Projects which have an older checked-in date have been waiting the longest, and need to be assigned first. (e.g. projects with a January check-in date need to be assigned before any projects checked-in during February or March.)
 - Some projects need to be prepared by the same employee, either because the projects belong to the same client, or are part of the same group (a subset of related clients).

 The data below was taken about ten days before the busy season deadline (4/15).